Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

      ```
 - ​Build and run the application and check the output in the browser.
    - The header, footer and navigation elements should be present in the rendered html.
+   - Site skip-links should be present in the rendered html.
 - Commit your work.